-During the hearing, the Appellant testified that sometime between November and December 2020, he combined households with and the submitted applications revealed that the household had not yet combined at the time of the Appellant's November 10, 2020 application.
-While the submitted evidence failed to establish what date the Appellant combined households with and the submitted evidence failed to establish what date the Appellant combined households with and the submitted evidence failed to establish what date the Appellant combined households with and the submitted evidence failed to establish what date the Appellant combined households with and the submitted evidence failed to establish what date the Appellant combined households with and the submitted evidence failed to establish what date the Appellant submitted households with and the submitted evidence failed to establish what date the Appellant submitted his SNAP application (Exhibit D-12).
-Based on the Appellant's testimony, the AG would have consisted of the Appellant, and the submitted evidence in December 2020.
+During the hearing, the Appellant testified that sometime between November and December 2020, he combined households with the first of the submitted applications revealed that the household had not yet combined at the time of the Appellant's November 10, 2020 application.
+While the submitted evidence failed to establish what date the Appellant combined households with the Respondent's case comments indicate that the Appellant's recorded change of address occurred on November 20, 2020, ten days after the Appellant submitted his SNAP application (Exhibit D-12).
+Based on the Appellant's testimony, the AG would have consisted of the Appellant, in December 2020.